Got a question? We’re here to help

 At what point can I officially reserve my place on a cohort?

 Getting your first software developer role after our coding bootcamp

 How will you help get me a job after I finish the course?

 Northcoders provide all of the support you need to land your first tech job.

-During Careers Week (Week 8), we'll deliver a range of sessions to help you get ahead, including industry insights and industry preparation sessions, an in-depth CV workshop, tech interview advice and practice, personal brand development and tech test insights.
-This week also gives you time to develop your portfolio.
+During the course, we'll deliver a range of sessions to help you get ahead, including industry insights and industry preparation sessions, an in-depth CV workshop, tech interview advice and practice, personal brand development and tech test insights.
+We'll also advise how to develop your portfolio.
 Everything's focussed around helping you find a job you'll love.

 You'll also have 1-to-1 time with a careers mentor, and private access to any vacancies we have available through our extensive network.